borfebor/alpaca_proteomics/my-project/docs/3_quant.md

   Volume (in microliters) of standards added to each sample.

 - **`lfq_col`** (`str`, optional, default=`'iBAQ'`):
-  Column name in `df` representing the label-free quantification (LFQ) values.
+  Column name in `df` representing the intensity values.

 - **`ratio`** (`float`, optional, default=`1`):
-  A multiplier for adjusting the calculated concentration of each protein.
+  A multiplier for adjusting the calculated concentration of standard proteins to the sample amount.

 - **`total_protein`** (`float`, optional, default=`1`):
   Total protein concentration in the sample.